Polarized relations on horizontal SL(2)s: Introduction

 In \S\ref{S:pd} we consider the case that $D$ is a period domain.
-In this section only, we work modulo the full automorphism group $\mathrm{Aut}(V_{\bR},Q)$, rather than the connected component,\footnote{Of course, this only makes a difference for even weight.} and study the resulting quotients $\overline{\Psi}_D, \overline{\bfD}_D, \overline{\bfN}_D$.
-Here \Dokovic's \cite[Theorem 2.21]{BPR} characterizes the partial order on $\overline{\bfN}_D$ in terms of the partially signed Young diagrams classifying the elements nilpotent conjugacy classes.
-Moreover, the elements of $\overline{\Psi}_D$ are classified by the possible Hodge diamonds (Proposition \ref{P:hd}).
-Interpreting Theorem \ref{T:4} in this context yields a simple means of identifying polarized relations in terms of possible Hodge diamonds on (primitive) Hodge substructures (Proposition \ref{P:PDpr}).
+The main result here is a simple, combinatorial characterization of polarized relations in terms of the possible Hodge substructures on the primitive cohomology (Theorem \ref{T:PDpr}).
 A number of examples are worked out here.

-In \S\ref{S:HS} we study the ``classical case'' that $D$ is Hermitian symmetric.
-(This includes Example \ref{eg:curve0} above.)
-We find that: \begin{a_list} \item The relation $<$ on $\Psi_D$ is a linear order. \item All the relations are polarized. \item There exists a single nilpotent cone $\s$ that realizes every polarizable relation on $\Psi_D$ (Remark \ref{R:1cone}). \end{a_list} As the reader will see in the examples of the paper, none of these three properties hold in general.
+(In this section only, we work modulo the full automorphism group $\mathrm{Aut}(V_{\bR},Q)$, rather than the connected component.
+Of course, this only makes a difference for even weight.)